verghost/vlc-lua-docs/index.md

 | [Meta Reader](./t/reader) | ? | /lua/meta/reader/ | 1.1+ |
 | [Playlist Parsers](./t/playlist) | Scripts called to handle files when VLC is given a specific URL (e.g. when VLC gets http://somewebsite.com/playlist/id_string") | /lua/playlist/ | 0.9+ |
 | [Services Discovery](./t/sd) | Used to generate media from a service (found on the sidebar) | /lua/sd/ | 1.1+ |

-### Special Functions
-While a custom script is running, VLC will provide (and try to execute) a number of different functions.
-How they are defined and implemented determines the look and functionality of a script, or whether the script runs at all.
-Different script types expect different identifiers to be defined, so see the type pages for more detail.

 ## Modules
 In Lua, there are special tables called [Modules](https://www.lua.org/manual/5.1/manual.html#5.3).
 VLC's Lua Modules are available via the global `vlc` table and are assigned their own symbols (e.g. `vlc.config` => configuration module).
 Depending on the type of script that is running, certain modules may not be available.